jingli9111/EUNN-tensorflow/README.md

 If you find this work useful, please cite [arXiv:1612.05231](https://arxiv.org/pdf/1612.05231.pdf).

-Don't hesitate to email me if you have any questions.
+Don't hesitate to email me if you have any questions :)

 ## Installation